 In the earlier days of database development, it was a common practice to add a prefix to an object name that signals what kind of object it is.

 For example, tbl_customer for a table, or vw_all_customers for a view.

 The idea is that developers could see the object name and immediately know it was a view or a table, and develop on it accordingly.

-However, using prefixes on an object name not only wastes valuable characters, it also makes maintenance worse.
+However, using prefixes on an object name not only wastes valuable characters, but it also makes maintenance worse.

 What if you needed to change the table to a view of the same name?
-If you kept using this standard, you’d have to rename it from tbl_ to vw_, causing your code to break unless you changed the code.
+If you keep using this standard, you’d have to rename it from tbl_ to vw_, causing your code to break unless you changed the code.